 Are Prize-Linked Savings Accounts (PLSAs) Legal?

-Prize-linked savings accounts are legal in some states that have enacted legislation to allow these types of accounts.
+Prize-linked savings accounts are legal in approximately 32 states that have enacted legislation to allow these types of accounts.
 In response to concerns surrounding prize-linked savings programs, Congress passed the American Savings Promotion Act which authorizes banks and thrifts (a financial institution specializing in savings accounts and mortgages) to conduct savings promotion raffles.
 It also excludes these raffles from the prohibition against financial institutions dealing in lotteries.

 Pros of Opening a Prize-Linked Savings Account